Informatica-EIC/Custom-Scanners/Denodo_Scanner/readme_denodo.txt

 Version History/Changes for Denodo Scanner
 ------------------------------------------

+2024/06/20 - v1.1.020 dev
+- bugfix issue #54 - NullPointerException raised when datafile has no file information.
+- bugfix issue #56 - if table is null in JDBC Wrapper, wrong lineage was generated (now removed)
+- bugfix issue #57 - duplicate reference dataset/dataelements were creatd in some situations
+- bugfix issue #58 - add checking for null table name returned from COLUMN_DEPENDENCIES procedure since issue cannot be re-produced, cannot determine cause of issue lineage will be missing for instances of this issue

 2023/03/22 - v1.1.010
 - minor update to EDC exporter for Axon integration
   - add new property to scanner properties file